-A student who wants to change from one program (major) to another must initiate the procedure by requesting a change of program form from the Enrollment office on the West Windsor Campus or the Student Services office on the James Kerney Campus.

-Approval for the change must be obtained from the academic division responsible for the program to which the student wants admittance.
-The signed request form is then returned to the Enrollment office on the West Windsor Campus or Student Services office on the James Kerney Campus.
+A student wishing to change from one program (major) to another must initiate the procedure with their program advisor or student advocate.
+Approval for the change must be obtained from the academic division or student advocate responsible for the program to which the student wants admittance.
+The faculty or staff member will submit the form to the Student Records office.
 A student who is a veteran must also submit a change of program form to the Military and Veterans Services office.